networknt/light-doc/content/getting-started/light-oauth2.md

 docker-compose -f docker-compose-oracle.yml up
 ```

+If you change the source code, you have to rebuild it and create docker images again.
+Remember to
+remove the existing docker images before running docker-compose again.

+### Tutorials

 Once the server is up and running, you can explore them by following the [light-oauth2 tutorial][]
 step by step.

+### Document

 If you need more information please visit [oauth] section in infrastructure service.

 [introduction]: /service/oauth/introduction/